sreitich/sreitich.github.io/_posts/2025-02-15-fpp-animation.markdown

 **TODO: Final result**

-If you want to skip over the tutorial and just steal the code (you're completely welcome to), check out the [CharacterAnimInstanceBase](https://github.com/ChangeStudios/ProjectCrash/blob/release/Source/ProjectCrash/Animation/CharacterAnimInstanceBase.h) and [FirstPersonCharacterAnimInstance](https://github.com/ChangeStudios/ProjectCrash/blob/release/Source/ProjectCrash/Animation/FirstPersonCharacterAnimInstance.h) classes on _Cloud Crashers'_ public source code.
+If you want to skip over the tutorial (I know it's pretty long) and just steal the code, check out the [CharacterAnimInstanceBase](https://github.com/ChangeStudios/ProjectCrash/blob/release/Source/ProjectCrash/Animation/CharacterAnimInstanceBase.h) and [FirstPersonCharacterAnimInstance](https://github.com/ChangeStudios/ProjectCrash/blob/release/Source/ProjectCrash/Animation/FirstPersonCharacterAnimInstance.h) classes on _Cloud Crashers'_ public source code.
 <br>
 <br>
-As you can see, _Cloud Crashers_ actually uses two animation instance classes: a base class and a first-person subclass.
+You'll see that _Cloud Crashers_ actually uses two animation instance classes: a base class and a first-person subclass.
 This is because _Cloud Crashers_ also supports third-person, and the third-person class re-uses the data in the base animation instance class.
 For the sake of simplicity, in this tutorial, I've rewritten the base class and first-person class into a single class.
 {: .notice--info}

 ## Base Pose